 \section{Introduction}

 Monocular depth estimation requires the model to predict pixel-wise depth from a single image.
-Recent advancements in diffusion-based models have shown promise for generating high-quality depth maps~\cite{duan2023diffusiondepth,ji2023ddp,saxena2023monocular,saxena2024surprising,zhao2023unleashing, Marigold} due to their ability to capture complex structures and fine details by progressively denoising a latent representation to produce accurate depth predictions.
+Recent advancements in diffusion-based models have shown promise for generating high-quality depth maps~\cite{duan2023diffusiondepth,ji2023ddp,saxena2023monocular,saxena2024surprising,zhao2023unleashing, Marigold, fu2024geowizard, gui2024depthfm, fei2019geo, garcia2024fine, he2024lotus, xu2024diffusion} due to their ability to capture complex structures and fine details by progressively denoising a latent representation to produce accurate depth predictions.
 However, it remains a challenging task due to inherent ambiguities and various visual nuisances.
-One of the many inherent ambiguities is the scale ambiguity.
-Unlike stereo or multi-view depth estimation methods, monocular approaches lack the geometric depth cues provided by multiple perspectives, leading to difficulty in accurately discerning the relative sizes and distances of objects within a scene.
-That is, different real-world 3D scenes can project to the same 2D image under different scales.
-For example, a small object up close can appear identical to a larger object far away in an image.
-Another challenging ambiguity is texture ambiguity.
+Unlike stereo or multi-view depth estimation methods, monocular approaches lack visual features provided by multiple perspectives, leading to difficulty in accurately discerning the relative sizes, distances, and spatial relationships of objects within a scene.
+That is, different real-world 3D scenes can project to the same 2D image, causing inherent ambiguities.
+For example, texture ambiguity.
 Surfaces that are uniformly textured or have repetitive patterns, like tiled floors, can create confusion for depth estimators.
 The models might misinterpret the repetition as uniform depth, even though the actual depth might vary (e.g., a tiled floor receding into the distance).
-Furthermore, visibility ambiguity creates limitations for discerning small, partial or occluded objects purely from the visual signal.
+Also, visibility ambiguity creates limitations for discerning small, partial or occluded objects purely from the visual signal.
 On the other hand, visual nuisances such as illumination, motion blur, atmospheric conditions, and perspective distortion distort or obscure critical visual cues, leading vision algorithms to misinterpret scene structure, depth, and object boundaries, thus reducing their accuracy and reliability.